occupationMeasurement/occupationMeasurement/README.md

 2. Use the included JSON API to connect your own survey or application for maximum flexibility.
 3. Use the R functions themselves to implement your own custom functionality.

+For a more detailed introduction refer to the `vignette("occupationMeasurement")`.

 ### 1. Using the interactive Shiny App

-To start the interactive shiny app just run the `app` function.
+To start the interactive shiny app just run the `app()` function.

 ```r
 # Run the interactive shiny app